Indications for: JENTADUETO

 Limitations of Use:

-Not for treatment of type 1 diabetes or diabetic ketoacidosis.
-Not studied in patients with history of pancreatitis.
+Not for use in patients with type 1 diabetes.
+Not studied in patients with a history of pancreatitis.

 <18yrs: not established.